 Telematics can play an important part in effectively managing journeys and choosing the best routes.
 The ability to track and monitor vehicles helps avoid congestion where possible or prevent unnecessary journey overlap.

 4. The importance of maintenance management

 Having a good fleet maintenance program and ensuring that drivers carry out daily walk round checks is an essential part of fleet vehicle maintenance management.
 As an example, a 1 bar deviation from the nominal inflation pressure could lead to a 5% difference in rolling resistance, which may result in a significant fuel cost increase.

 Making sure that vehicles are fully serviced and maintained is a big help in controlling fuel spend.

 5. Consider how you purchase your fuel

 It is worthwhile reviewing how you currently purchase your fuel to determine the best, cost-saving options.
-This could be buying in bulk at wholesale prices or through the use of fuel cards.
+This could be buying in bulk at wholesale prices or through the use of fuel cards (if the latter then make sure you choose the best fuel card for the needs of your fleet).
 Whichever option you choose, it is always worthwhile regularly reviewing your fuel purchase options to make sure that you continue to receive the best deal.

 It goes without saying, keeping a track on fuel spending is essential.
 Fuel fraud is not as uncommon as you may think – discrepancies in mileage for vehicles or sudden increase in fuel spend need investigating.
 Fleet fuel management systems can play an important part in alerting to any irregularities in fuel costs, supporting a prompt and efficient investigation to quickly determine the cause.